Byron’s Don Juan: Conception, Reception, Imitation

 More details will follow.

-Call For Papers: The Byron Society and John Clare Society invite proposals for 20 minute papers.
+Call For Papers: The Byron Society invite proposals for 20 minute papers.

 The publication of Byron’s Don Juan Cantos I and II, published anonymously in the summer of 1819, provided the reading public with a work which self-consciously raised and challenged received ideas about fame, originality and literary merit.
 Admired and reviled in almost equal measure, the figure of Byron provided a striking example of a poet seemingly powerful enough to resist critical opinion and to overthrow literary convention, all the while enjoying a wide and varied readership.

 This conference has been organised to celebrate the 200th anniversary of Don Juan Cantos I and II.